qmacro/teched-jq-talk/README.md

 * dedicated to parsing and manipulating JSON
 * ready to be used in a pipeline, naturally reading from STDIN and writing to STDOUT
 * simple to get started with
+* capable enough to deal with anything you might need to do

 This tool, this language, is [jq](https://jqlang.github.io/jq/).
 It's described as "a lightweight and flexible command-line JSON processor" but in reality it's actually a full blown Turing-complete functional language with an emphasis on streams.

 Not only is jq a far more appropriate tool to work with JSON in pipelines and in general, it's so pervasive that it's even built into some other tools, to provide a convenient way of controlling the output.

 The [GitHub CLI](https://cli.github.com/) is one example (see [gh formatting](https://cli.github.com/manual/gh_help_formatting) for details).

 Here's an example of using the built-in jq feature in the GitHub CLI.
 First, this command will return a JSON value that is very large and complex (an array of objects, each one representing the intricate details of an issue, all from the specified repository):

 > A "JSON value" is any value or construct that is valid JSON.
 This can be a simple double quoted string, a number, a boolean, the null value, or an array (` [...] `) or object (`{ ... }`) containing any of these values or constructs.
-So for example, all of these are valid JSON values: `"hello world"`, `42`, `true`, `null`, `[1, 2, "three"]`, `{"ID": 4711}`.
+So for example, all of these are valid JSON values: `"hello world"`, `42`, `true`, `null`, `[1, 2, "three"]`, `{"ID": "C11", "fib": [1, 1, 2, 3, 5, 8]}`.

 ```shell
 gh api repos/qmacro-org/url-notes/issues